Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Two- and Four-particle correlations in -- collisions

 where $N_\tot$ can be found in Eq.~\eqref{A22}.
-In measuring $v_2\{4\}$ in ATLAS collaboration, three-subevent method is employed to reduce the non-flow effect \cite{Aaboud:2017blb}.
-For that reason, we compare our model prediction for $v_2\{4\}$ only with ATLAS results.
-We did not present multiplicity dependence of $v_2\{2\}$ from ATLAS collaboration (with peripheral subtraction method) because it follows the same trend as the CMS result (with $\eta$-gap $\Delta\eta>2$) and makes the plot hard to read\footnote{The data points of ATLAS measurements for $v_2\{2\}$ are not available online.
-For the comparison with CMS data, we extracted the ATLAS measurement data points directly from the published figure.
-This is a second reason, we have not used the ATLAS data in the figure.}.
+In measuring $v_2\{4\}$ in the ATLAS collaboration, the three-subevent method is employed to reduce the non-flow effect \cite{Aaboud:2017blb}.
+For that reason, I compare the model prediction for $v_2\{4\}$ only with ATLAS results.
+I did not present multiplicity dependence of $v_2\{2\}$ from the ATLAS collaboration (with peripheral subtraction method) because it follows the same trend as the CMS result (with $\eta$-gap $\Delta\eta>2$) and makes the plot hard to read.\footnote{The data points of ATLAS measurements for $v_2\{2\}$ are not available online.
+For the comparison with CMS data, I extracted the ATLAS measurement data points directly from the published figure.
+This is a second reason I have not used the ATLAS data in the figure.} Given that the idealized model {\tt GubsHyd} has been employed to extract the initial state fluctuation properties, the numbers in Eq.~\eqref{initialFromData} should be assumed as an approximate estimation.